qmsk/pngtile/README.md

     $ make

 The `libpngtile.so` and `pypngtile.so` libraries will be placed under `lib/`, and the `pngtile` binary under `bin/`.

+Alternatively, use the included `Dockerfile` to build:

+    $ docker build -t pngtile .

+However, this is slower than desired for development purposes.

 ## Usage